f5devcentral/f5-agility-labs-xc/docs/class7/module4/task1.rst

 In this task, you will review how **F5 Web Application Scanning (WAS)** fits into a modern DevSecOps workflow as a **Dynamic Application Security Testing (DAST)** tool.

-Unlike earlier modules, this task is **instructor-led**.
-The focus is on understanding *why* DAST matters, *where* it fits, and *how* it validates runtime security controls deployed earlier in the lab.
+The focus n this module is on understanding *why* DAST matters, *where* it fits, and *how* it validates runtime security controls deployed earlier in the lab.

 What is F5 Web Application Scanning (WAS)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~